How to Shape a Customer Service Philosophy That Motivates

 - Private notes.
 Leave private chat notes right in a chat window.
 If there’s a need to pass an issue to other teammates or departments, all your notes together with the full chat history will stay untouched.

 - Customer satisfaction tracking.
-The most empowering thing in the world is feeling that your work and efforts are truly appreciated and bring results.
-HelpCrunch helps the service team track customer satisfaction metrics and see how your end-users feel about their experience with your company.
+The most empowering thing in the world is feeling that your work and efforts are truly appreciated and create really amazing customer experiences.
+HelpCrunch helps the service team track customer satisfaction metrics and see how end-users feel about their experience with your company.

 - Integrated knowledge base.
 Service agents can send articles to answer customer questions right from the chat.
 Besides, clients can easily find what they are looking for without waiting for a customer support rep to reply: the knowledge base is integrated into the chat widget.